 01 of 10

 Over-the-range microwaves typically include a ventilation system that serves as a vent hood for the range's cooktop.
 Like any ventilation equipment, the microwave fan should be vented to the outdoors to be effective.
 This requires a duct running through an exterior wall or through the roof.
-The alternative to a ducted fan is a recirculating fan, which simply blows the air and cooking vapors through a filter and back into the kitchen; there is no real ventilation.
-The following is an overview of the basic steps for installing an over-the-range microwave with a vent fan ducted to the outdoors.Continue to 2 of 10 below.
+The basic process of installing an over-the-range microwave with a ducted vent fan includes running the ductwork, adding an electrical outlet, mounting the microwave unit, and hooking up the duct.Continue to 2 of 10 below.

 02 of 10